 I’m in recovery, but I had a drug problem and a very troubled upbringing.
 I spent time in prison.
-But completing the drug rehabilitation program opened up so many doors for me.
-I found my faith, reconnected with family and my daughters, I live in a clean, honest way.
+But completing the drug rehabilitation programme opened up so many doors for me.
+I found my faith, reconnected with family and my daughters, and I live in a clean, honest way.
 I’m a completely different person today.

 One of the lovely facilitators at the Nehemiah Project told me about NAAMA and SECOND CHANCES.
 I didn’t think it was true, because I’m not used to getting help; I usually give help.
 When I heard about it and you heard my story and were willing to help… I’m so thankful.
 When you do good, good comes back.